daveweilert/datapull/README.md

 </b>

 <br>
-2 - Output to directory where program is executed from.
+2 - Output to the same directory where program is executed from
 <br>
 <b>